| My Musical History: How I Became

 a huge Northwest hit and helped us become the number one draw in

+the area.
 One year later in 1966, Paul Revere called

 to ask me to join the Raiders.
 At first I declined, but after